-On this page, you can manually create a backup copy of your Hub database and system settings.
+The controls on this page let you create a backup copy of your Hub database and system settings.
 Use this feature to save and archive copies of your database.
-We recommend that you create a backup of your database before you upgrade your Hub installation.
+Each time you upgrade your Hub installation, we recommend that you create a backup of your database beforehand.

 You can also set a schedule for creating backup copies of your database automatically.

 In the Server Settings section of the Administration menu, select .

 In the Backup Location field, confirm or set the location of the backup folder for your server.

 In the Filename Prefix field, confirm or set the prefix that is assigned to the filename of the backup file.